OTB Format¶

 Importer Implementation¶

-The OTB importer in EMGIO (emgio.importers.otb
+The OTB importer in EMGIO (emgio.importers.otb) works by:

 - Reading the binary OTB+ file header to extract metadata